wpdata/LAMBDA/README.md

 #================================================================================================
 #                                       Config of the LLMs
 #================================================================================================
-conv_model : "gpt-4o-mini" # the conversation model
+conv_model : "gpt-4.1-mini" # Choose the model you want to use.
+We highly recommned using the advanced model. programmer_model : "gpt-4.1-mini"
-programmer_model : "gpt-4o-mini"
-inspector_model : "gpt-4o-mini"
+inspector_model : "gpt-4.1-mini"
-api_key : ""
+api_key : "sk-xxxxxxx" # The API Keys you buy.
-base_url_conv_model : 'https://api.openai.com/v1'
+base_url_conv_model : 'https://api.openai.com/v1' # The base url from the provider.
 base_url_programmer : 'https://api.openai.com/v1'
 base_url_inspector : 'https://api.openai.com/v1'